luanguedes7/Product-API-APIRestful/README.md

 # About the project

-This is a back-end application designed to practice API RestFul concepts with Spring Boot and JPA/Hibernate.
+This is a back-end application designed to practice API RESTful concepts with Spring Boot and JPA/Hibernate.
 To this end, I chose to develop a simple product API following Richardson's Maturity Model, consisting of four levels to achieve a RESTFul API.

 ## API RestFul Model following Richardson's Maturity Model